rnasby/samples/python-flask-app/README.md

 # Features:

 1. REST API web application with CRUD operations.
-Featuring Flask, SQLAlchemy ORM, Marshmallow for serialization, and Smorest for API documentation in presented in swagger-ui.
+Featuring Flask, SQLAlchemy ORM, Marshmallow for serialization, and Smorest for API documentation presented in swagger-ui.

 # Usage: